Schedule and Room Assignments

 Day(s): Fri

 Learn to sew to create one-of-a kind articles of clothing, home decor, crafts, or handmade items for your side business like Etsy or Ebay.
 Sewing can be a relaxing hobby, a profitable side gig, and a practical money-saving life skill.
 Don't settle for store-bought when you can learn to sew the custom creations you envision!
-First semester, students will learn the basics of hand sewing.
+Second semester, Beginner students will learn the basics of hand sewing.
 Skills that will be introduced this semester include: quilter's knot, stitches (basting, running, backstitch, whip, ladder), tying a knot, and anchoring a knot.
 Students will learn to identify and use sewing tools such as fabric scissors, straight pins, thimbles, seam ripper, and various needles.
-Students will also begin with get-to-know their sewing machines including different components, attachments, and functions, along with care, use, and maintenance of their machines.
+Advanced Beginner students (those continuing from first semester or those with prior experience), will learn how to read and cut our a sewing pattern, how to take body measurements and match to pattern measurements, and how to select the best fabric for a pattern.
+Advanced Beginner students will learn how to finish pieces by selecting and attaching closures (buttons, button holes, grommets, zippers, & hook and eyes); gathering and pleating, using binding and bias tape, and attaching pockets and waistbands.
+Students will also begin with getting-to-know their sewing machines including different components, attachments, and functions, along with care, use, and maintenance of their machines.
 They will learn Identify parts of sewing machine; how to fill a bobbin and thread the machine; types of machine needles and how to change a needle, and how to control speeds.
 Students will practice machine stitches (straight, zig-zag, backstitch) and adjusting the length and width, learn about seam allowance, and sewing corners and curves.
 Students will begin with simple stitching exercises, and their first project will be sewing a pin cushion that they will use throughout the year.
 As part of learning to sew, students will learn about different types of fabrics, what each is best used for, and how to identify grain lines, bias, and selvedge.
 The class will discover how garments are assembled by deconstructing an article of clothing from its seams.
 Students will learn how to read a sewing pattern and take measurements The group will learn about hems and elastic along with closures and how/where to use them.
-First semester's project will be sewing a custom pair of pajama pants.
+Second semester's Beginner project will be sewing a custom pair of pajama pants, while the Advanced Beginner project will be a small block quilt.
 Topics in this Series: Learn to Sew: Beginner (Semester 1), Learn to Sew: Beginner and Advanced Beginner (Semester 2).
 Students continuing from first semester receive priority pre-registration for second semester.
 Prerequisites: First semester- None.
 Second semester- No prerequisites for someone to enroll as a beginner.
 Intermediate students should have taken first semester or have equivalent skills.
 Workload: Students who practice at home will find that their sewing skills are refined and perfected more quickly.
 Students should expect to spend 1-2 hours per week outside of class practicing the sewing skill/step covered in class.
 Assignments: Projects will be given out in class and will also be communicated via Google Classroom.
 Assessments: Informal qualitative feedback will be given in class throughout the semester.
 A quantitative score/grade will not be provided.
-Textbook: None Equipment/Fabric: Students must bring to class each week: - A portable sewing machine with bobbins.
+Textbook: None Equipment/Fabric: Students must bring to class each week: -A portable sewing machine with bobbins.
 If you are purchasing a new sewing machine for the class, a Singer Heavy Duty Sewing Machine, 4400 series, model is recommended.
 These can be purchased from Amazon or Michaels for $160-$180.
-Students who are bringing a pre-owed or loaned sewing machine are expected to have the machine professionally serviced before the start of class. - The sewing machine owner's manual - An extension cord - Fabric for class assignments.
+Students who are bringing a pre-owed or loaned sewing machine are expected to have the machine professionally serviced before the start of class. -The sewing machine owner's manual -An extension cord -Fabric for class assignments.
 A list of needed fabric and sewing patterns will be sent out the first day of class, with the recommended quantity, type, and deadlines.
 Lab/Supply Fee: A class fee of $50.00 is due payable to the instructor on the first day of class for a project box, including a sewing kit (with 1 pack of sewing machine needles, thread, and hand sewing essentials), and other materials used in class.
 What to Bring: Instructor-furnished sewing kit, sewing machine, bobbins, owner's manual, extension cord, fabric, and images/sample photos, swatches, and other assigned materials.
 Credit: Homeschool families may wish to count this course as a component (partial) credit in Fine Arts or Career Education for purposes of a high school transcript.

 11:00 am-11:55 am